Policy dialogue in Brussels

 In the format of a 'world cafe', small groups were accompanied by professional facilitators in group discussions – establishing an open environment for debate.
 The participants engaged in discussions of contested ideas of global justice and their implications for their work in the field.
 The aim is to facilitate a productive exchange of ideas and learning from others.

-Professor Dr Natalie Tocci, Director of the Instituto Affari Internazionali in Rome.
+Professor Dr Nathalie Tocci, Director of the Instituto Affari Internazionali in Rome.

 Madeleine Selina Rees, Secretary General of the Women's International League for Peace and Freedom, Geneva.